Prof. dr. Rutgerd Boelens

-His research focuses on water rights, legal pluralism, cultural politics, and political ecology, in Latin America and Spain.
-He worked as action-researcher on rural development in the Andean countries (1992-1997), and before founding Justicia Hídrica in 2009 (www.justiciahidrica.or) he directed the international Water Law and Indigenous Rights alliance WALIR (2001-2007), and several large NUFFIC programs on water governance in Latin America.
-Currently he also coordinates the programs ‘Struggling for Water Security in the Andes’ and ‘Transnationalization of Local Water Battles’ with NWO/WOTRO.
+His research focuses on water rights, legal pluralism, cultural politics, social mobilization and political ecology, in Latin America and Europe.
+He worked as action-researcher on rural development in the Andean countries, and before founding Justicia Hídrica (www.justiciahidrica.or) he directed the international Water Law and Indigenous Rights alliance WALIR, and several large NUFFIC and NWO research programs on water governance and environmental justice in Latin America.
+Currently he also coordinates the intercontinental RIVERHOOD (ERC) and RIVER COMMONS programs (www.movingrivers.org).
 The research networks include scholars, professionals, activists, and grassroots leaders working on ‘governmentality’ in hydrosocial territories and the politics of NRM reforms, intervention, water grabbing and social mobilization.
 These entwine social and natural sciences.
 Results are published, among others, in the book series Water & Society (Agua y Sociedad) for which he is the scientific editor, and which integrates several Latin American publishers (as IEP, Abyayala, CBC, Fondo Editorial PUCP).

 Rutgerd Boelens graduated in environmental sciences (M.Sc) and social sciences (Ph.D., 2008) at Wageningen University, both cum laude.
 His PhD thesis The Rules of the Game and the Game of the Rules.
 Normalization and Resistance in Andean Water Control was awarded ‘Best PhD dissertation’ among Dutch university faculties working in the fields of International Development, over the years 2007-2008.

 Water Justice in Latin America: The Politics of Difference, Equality, and Indifference